clearlinux/mixer-tools/docs/mixer.bundle.1.rst

     output.
 Any invalid bundles will yield a non-zero return code.

     Basic validation includes checking syntax and structure, and that the bundle has a valid name.
-Commands like ``mixer bundle edit`` run basic validation automatically.
+Commands like ``mixer bundle add`` run basic validation automatically.

     In addition to the global options ``mixer bundle remove`` takes the